-When President George H. W. Bush signed the ADA in 1990, he explained how the ADA fits the goals of the United States and what it hoped to achieve, saying:
+When President George H. W. Bush signed the ADA in 1990, he explained how the ADA fits the goals of the United States, saying:

 “Our success with this Act proves that we are keeping faith with the spirit of our courageous forefathers who wrote in the Declaration of Independence: ‘We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable rights.’
 These words have been our guide for more than two centuries as we’ve labored to form our more perfect union.
 But tragically for too many Americans, the blessings of liberty have been limited or even denied. … Legally it will provide our disabled community with a powerful expansion of protections and then basic civil rights.
 It will guarantee fair and just access to the fruits of American life which we all must be able to enjoy. … Together we must remove the physical barriers we have created and the social barriers that we have accepted.
 For ours will never be a truly prosperous nation until all within it prosper.”

 You can watch a C-Span video of the signing and the president’s speech.

 The ADA, unlike some other disability-related laws, does not define disability based on a medical diagnosis.
 Instead, the ADA takes a functional approach.
 Here’s what it says:

 The term “disability” means, with respect to an individual—

 - A physical or mental impairment that substantially limits one or more major life activities of such an individual;

 - a record of such an impairment; or